 Fortunately, the United States has the best technical minds in the world as well as the resources required to fight these threats.
 It will require constant vigilance to stay ahead of those who would do us harm, but it is necessary that we do so.
 Jim will continue to ensure that our intelligence agencies have the support they need to protect us.

 The Need for International Norms

-As the ranking member of the NSA and Cybersecurity Subcommittee, I spend a large amount of time concerned with these issues.
-I have come to believe that one way we could make our country safer is by pushing for international standards that would govern cyberwarfare and lay a groundwork that would hold nations accountable for their actions.
+As the ranking member of the NSA and Cybersecurity Subcommittee, Jim spends a large amount of time concerned with these issues.
+He has come to believe that one way we could make our country safer is by pushing for international standards that would govern cyberwarfare and lay a groundwork that would hold nations accountable for their actions.